quant525/Multi_Quant_Strategies--APAC-US-markets/DualFrame CCI-TWAP Trading System/README.md

 All results are based on real market data and reflect a strategy that has been both backtested and live traded for over a year.
 While different versions of the strategy have been deployed during live trading to meet institutional requirements, the core logic remains consistent.
 The version presented here reflects a personally preferred implementation, optimized for clarity and performance reporting.

-This repository presents the performance analysis of a trading strategy applied to Taiwan Index Futures (TXF), based on real historical market data and validated through over a year of actual trading deployment.
-While different code implementations have been used to comply with institutional requirements in production environments, the strategy's core logic remains unchanged.
-The version shown here is my personally preferred configuration, selected for its clarity and transparency in performance representation.
+This repository presents the performance analysis of a trading strategy applied to Taiwan Index Futures (TXF), **based on real historical market data and validated through over a year of actual trading deployment.** Backtest coverage spans over 20 years, and the strategy has been live traded on TXF for more than one year.
+While different implementations have been used in production environments to satisfy institutional requirements, *the strategy's core logic remains unchanged.* **The version shown here is my personally preferred configuration**, selected for its clarity and transparency in performance representation.

 *This README was automatically generated as part of a real-time strategy monitoring and reporting system.*

-This repository presents the performance analysis of a trading strategy applied to the Taiwan Index Futures (TXF) market.
-The strategy has been rigorously backtested over more than 20 years of historical market data and has also been live traded for over one year.
-While different implementations have been used in production to satisfy institutional requirements, all versions share the same core logic.
-The version shown here reflects a personally preferred configuration, selected for transparency and performance evaluation purposes.

 🌟 **Note:** The strategy has been live traded on TXF for over a year, with institutional variants deployed in production.
 This version reflects a personal implementation of the same underlying logic.

-🌟 **Note:** Backtest coverage spans over 20 years, and the strategy has been live traded on TXF for more than one year.
-The version in this repository is a personal implementation of the same core logic used in production environments.

 ## 📌 Strategy Attributes